sara-nl/swiftdocs/source/Pages/Clients/s3ql.rst

 S3QL
 ****

-In this page you will find documentation on how to mount SWIFT object storage as a normal file system through **s3ql**.
+In this page you will find documentation on how to mount SWIFT object storage as a normal file system through **s3ql** in user space.

 S3QL has features like compression, encryption, data de-duplication, immutable trees and snapshotting which make it especially suitable for online backup and archival.